 In those days, meat was salted, pickled or cured.

 And curry powder was used to disguise the taste of spoiling meat.

-This still happens in other places around the world but it’s amazing to think that it wasn’t so long ago in Australia either.
+This still happens in other places around the world, but it’s incredible to think that it wasn’t so long ago in Australia either.